 - a) No Impact.
-The project would not physically divide an established community, because there are no established residential communities present in the project area.
-The proposed project area is located in an unincorporated part of the County that has sparse residential development in the immediate area.
-The project is a logical and orderly extension of the planned land uses and development that are established within the surrounding area. - b) Less than Significant Impact.
+The project will not physically divide an established community, because the project is a logical and orderly extension of the planned land uses and development that are established within the surrounding area. - b) Less than Significant Impact.
 The project will not conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project adopted for the purpose of avoiding or mitigating an environmental effect, because the project is consistent with all applicable land use policies and regulations of the County Code and General Plan.
 The project will comply with all hazard protection, resource preservation and land use modifying Overlay District regulations.
-The project site is designated as EV/SD (East Valley Planning Area/ Special Development) and the proposed use is consistent with that designation. - c) No Impact.
-The proposed project does not conflict with any applicable habitat conservation plans or natural community conservation plans.